drJanW/NewTimers/lib/ConductManager20251030/Audio/README.md

 ## Roles
 - **AudioPolicy** decides if a distance reading should produce audio at all and exposes any ancillary knobs (volume shaping, etc.).
-- **AudioConduct** interprets policy results, keeps the most recent distance measurement, and schedules PCM playback attempts through the timer layer using the policy-derived cadence (when policy declines we park the timer far in the future).
+- **AudioConduct** interprets policy results, keeps the most recent distance measurement, and schedules PCM playback attempts through the timer layer using the policy-defined interval (when policy declines we park the timer far in the future).
 The distance clip pointer is registered once during boot via `setDistanceClipPointer()` and read with `getDistanceClipPointer()` wherever needed.
 - **AudioManager** exposes the live playback state (fragments, sentences, PCM clips) and executes stop/start requests.
 - **TimerManager** owns the actual timers; `AudioConduct` never runs its own scheduler, it only asks `TimerManager::restart` to re-arm the single callback.